Is Hyperinflation Coming? Lessons From the German Hyperinflation of 1921-1923

 Inflation Breaks Out

-The German government was exclusively to blame for the failure to achieve a fiscal surplus because it failed to lower its spending and the living standards of its citizens or impose adequate taxes.
+The German government was exclusively to blame for failing to achieve a fiscal surplus because it failed to lower its spending, raise its citizens' living standards, or impose adequate taxes.

 Germany's inability to achieve a good trade balance was partially the fault of its creditors.
-While the Germans made little to no attempt to cut back on their foreign currency purchases, which would have similarly reduced their living level, they stubbornly refused to permit an open border for German goods because this would damage their industry.
+While the Germans made little to no attempt to reduce their foreign currency purchases, which would have similarly reduced their living level, they stubbornly refused to permit an open border for German goods because this would damage their industry.

 Once more, the geopolitical leanings of the creditor in issue influenced how these failures were seen.
 The French thought they did not want to pay, while the British took them as evidence of Germany's incapacity to pay.
 In reality, both were accurate.

-Due to its relatively greater per capita income levels as the decade passed, Germany could create enough products and services to cover a sizable chunk of the reparations obligations likely had it been permitted to export freely.
+Due to its relatively higher per capita income levels as the decade passed, Germany could have created enough products and services to cover a sizable chunk of the reparations obligations if it had been permitted to export freely.

 The German government chose to run consecutive budget deficits rather than enact severe tax hikes and spending reductions, or "austerity" in today's terminology.
 Central bank lending—the counterpart of our "quantitative easing"—is the source of finance.